1,000+ Opportunities

 For more information on the Community Health Improvement Grants program, visit vmfh. org/community-grants . ( Kelly Akers )

-Based on current listing details, eligibility includes: Nonprofit organizations in the service areas of Virginia Mason Franciscan Health.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations working to improve health and well-being in the communities served by Virginia Mason Franciscan Health.
+Confirm the full requirements in the official notice before applying.